 32 St Andrew Street

 During each exhibition we will be holding various talks and workshops which will be free to attend.
 Visit the ‘events’ page to find out more and book your place, or head to one of our social media channels.

-The Look Again Creative Accelerator is a free 12 week programme of intensive creative business support.
-Three of the Twelve creative businesses / ambitious creative individuals and companies wishing to turn their business ideas into reality or take their businesses to the next level will transform our project space into their studio/workshop for the next few months.
+The Look Again Creative Accelerator is a 12 week programme of intensive creative business support.
+Ten ambitious, creative individuals and companies wishing to turn their business ideas into reality or take their existing business to the next level were selected for the programme which began in June 2019.

 7 - 16 June 2019